TheNightMare01/QA-API-/README.md

 # API Automation testing with .NET

 ## Project's folder structure
-* agenda - summary of each day.
+* agenda - summary of each day
 * postman - collection of the requests and environment variables.
 Update the Bearer token.
 * src
    * examples - collection of examples of the base tests